 Now looking at the CCA corrections we note that at the first lead, the CCA corrections have less skill (lower domain-averaged correlation and higher domain-averaged rms error) than the gridpoint corrected forecasts, in line with our expectation that information in initial conditions may provide useful information that does not project onto patterns that can be robustly estimated.
 Perhaps for similar reasons, the persistence forecasts have more skill (particularly average correlation) than the purely statistical ones at the initial lead.
 The hybrid CCA+ method, designed to incorporate both large- and small-scale information, performs comparably or better than either the gridpoint or CCA, particularly at the initial leads.
+To illustrate the character of the skill of the CCA+ corrections relative to the CCA ones, Fig. 7 shows the anomaly correlation skill of the January ECM-Ens forecasts at the first lead.
+The CCA+ corrections shows modest, though fairly consistent, improvement in anomaly correlation relative to the CCA corrections.
 We expect the CCA+ corrections to have limited benefit compared to the CCA corrections at longer leads since there is little reason to expect that the prediction models are either able to retain or create useful information that does not project onto the leading modes of variability of the system.

 Comparison of Figs. 4 and 5 indicates the benefit that ensemble averaging has on skill, particularly rms error.
 We expect that using the ensemble average tends to remove SST responses associated with unpredictable components of the coupled model, such as atmospheric noise or "weather."
 The ICM by design has a simpler atmosphere that eliminates much of this kind of internal variability.
+It is interesting to compare the qualitative behavior of ensemble averaging and linear correction.
 In regions where there is little SST predictability derived from initial conditions, we expect both the ensemble average and the single-member gridpoint-corrected forecast to be approximately zero.
 The ensemble average is zero because the SST is unconstrained by the initial conditions, and the single-member gridpoint-corrected forecast is zero because it is uncorrelated with observations.
 In this circumstance, the ensemble averaged forecast and regression corrected forecast have the same rms error which is determined by climatology.
-However, in general, ensemble averaging is able to enhance small predictable signals by reducing the noise due to internal variability.
+However, ensemble averaging is able to enhance small predictable signals by reducing the noise due to internal variability.
 The regression methods discussed here are unable to do this since the noise in a single realization of the model (as well as noise in observations) may overwhelm the predicable component.
-We notice that the rms error of the ECM-Ens forecasts starting in January is lower than that of the gridpoint-corrected ECM forecasts, suggesting that ensemble averaging may be doing more than simply damping forecasts where there is little skill.
+We notice that the rms error of the ECM-Ens forecasts starting in January is lower than that of the gridpointcorrected ECM forecasts, suggesting that ensemble averaging may be doing more than simply damping forecasts where there is little skill.
 On the other hand, the rms error of the ECM-Ens forecasts starting in July is roughly comparable to that of the gridpoint-corrected ECM forecasts.
 Domain-averaged correlation skill also increases with ensemble averaging with the change being largest for January starts, behavior consistent with the speculation above regarding the different effects of ensemble averaging and gridpoint regression on rms error.